microsoft/oxa-tools/landd_intergration/README.md

-# OpenEdx data intergatoin with L&D Servises
+# OpenEdx data intergatoin with L&D Services

 This Following intergatoin includes the transfer of course details and user's consumption data from OpenEdx to L&D services.
 1. ALL the Meta Data of Courses created by staff in Openedx will be sent to L&D servies which shows up on Infopedia site.